Skip to main content

 Who designed the IBM logo?

 The IBM logo was designed by Paul Rand in 1972.
-The design has become one of the most recognized marks in the Technology industry.
+The design has become one of the better-known marks in the Technology space.

 What are the IBM brand guidelines for logo usage?